About Large Meeting

-Enter the JHED ID of the webinar host (for user accounts) or the email address of the service account (for service accounts).
+Enter the JHED ID of the Large Meeting host (for user accounts) or the email address of the service account (for service accounts).
 Please Note: The user account must be Licensed.

-- For the Webinar license, please proceed to Step #7.
+- For the Large Meeting license, please proceed to Step #7.

-- For the Webinar[1,000] or Webinar[3,000] licenses, you will need to enter additional information about the event and the duration of time which you will need the license for.
+- For the Large Meeting[1,000] licenses, you will need to enter additional information about the event and the duration of time which you will need the license for.

 Enter the Event Name, Event Description, Event Type, Event Date, and Event Length.
 Please Note: You will have access to the license one day before the event date.
 Access remains until the duration plus one day has passed from the event date.

-You will also have the option to keep a reduced capacity webinar license, Webinar, on the account once the event has concluded if you wish to do so.
+You will also have the option to keep a reduced capacity Large Meeting license, Large Meeting, on the account once the event has concluded if you wish to do so.
 This access is Ongoing.